Axl Rose booed at Rock Hall of Fame induction

-Cleveland (Reuters) - A range of musicians from rockers Guns N’ Roses to R&B legends the Miracles where inducted into the Rock and Roll Hall of Fame on Saturday in a night as notable for who was not there as who was.
+Cleveland (Reuters) - A range of musicians from rockers Guns N’ Roses to R&B legends Smokey Robinson and the Miracles where inducted into the Rock and Roll Hall of Fame on Saturday in a night as notable for who was not there as who was.

 Boos rang out from some of the 6,000 in attendance early in the evening when Billie Joe Armstrong, lead singer of Green Day, asked the crowd “who was missing” as members of Guns N’ Roses were up on stage accepting their award.